4xmen/Web-Package-RTL/README.md

 ## How use it?
-U Can Download As zip and use any package you need for your website .
+U Can Download As zip and use any package you need for your website . ( Use Npm install just in folders of any package you want to use it. )

 # Demo